uzum4ke/Statistical-Arbitrage/README.md

-A statistical arbitrage trading bot currently using the metatrader5 python library
+A statistical arbitrage forecasting bot using the metatrader5 python library.